home-assistant/home-assistant.io/source/_integrations/switch.mqtt.markdown

   required: false
   type: string
 value_template:
-  description: "Defines a [template](/docs/configuration/templating/#processing-incoming-data) to extract a value from the payload."
+  description: "Defines a [template](/docs/configuration/templating/#processing-incoming-data)" to extract device's state from the `state_topic`.
+To determine the switches's state result of this template will be compared to `state_on` and `state_off`.
   required: false
   type: string
 {% endconfiguration %}